-We invite Rutgers–New Brunswick faculty to teach a Byrne First-Year Seminar in the 2020-2021 academic year.
-This program, which will celebrate its 13th anniversary in 2020, connects tenured and tenure-track Rutgers faculty with our new students as they begin their undergraduate study.
+We invite Rutgers–New Brunswick faculty to teach a Byrne First-Year Seminar in the 2021-2022 academic year.
+This program, which will celebrate its 14th anniversary in 2021, connects full-time Rutgers faculty with our new students as they begin their undergraduate study.
 We are excited about the long-term potential of these seminars to reshape our students’ sense of what Rutgers means as a research university.
-Connecting students early-on with our senior faculty make a significant difference in the ways they define their academic and career goals.
+Connecting students early-on with our faculty make a significant difference in the ways they define their academic and career goals.
 We hope that many of the outstanding scholar-teachers across the New Brunswick/Piscataway campuses will join us.

 You can complete your application using our online form.

 Questions?
 Contact James Register at firstname.lastname@example.org or call 848-932-6971.

 Byrne Seminars are taught by full-time faculty and/or senior administrators.
 Courses range in topics meant to arouse the intellectual curiosity of our undergraduates and introduce first-year students to the resources of Rutgers.